MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseLegalHoldUnifiedGroupSource.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphEdiscoveryUnifiedGroupSource>`: unifiedGroupSource
+BODYPARAMETER <IMicrosoftGraphEdiscoveryUnifiedGroupSource>: unifiedGroupSource
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-      - `[Id <String>]`: Unique identifier for the identity.
+      - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
     - `[Device <IMicrosoftGraphIdentity>]`: identity
     - `[User <IMicrosoftGraphIdentity>]`: identity
   - `[CreatedDateTime <DateTime?>]`: The date and time the dataSource was created.